One by Two (2014 film): Box office

-Contract Dispute
+Contractual dispute

 During the production of One By Two, lead actor and producer Abhay Deol had a public fallout with music company T-Series.
 The dispute arose when T-Series asked the film's music composers, Shankar–Ehsaan–Loy, to sign contracts that the composers believed to be illegal.
 These contracts would have transferred their rights to royalties over to the music company, a clause which the composers and Deol refused to agree to.

 Deol took to social media to express his frustration, accusing T-Series of deliberately delaying the release and promotion of the film's soundtrack due to their refusal to sign the agreements.
 He stated that T-Series was withholding the release of the music as a pressure tactic.
 T-Series, in response, denied these allegations, stating that they had uploaded three songs from the movie on their YouTube channel.
 They argued that they could not proceed with a full release of the music without proper legal clarity on the rights involved, which they claimed were the responsibility of the film's producers.

 In a subsequent statement, T-Series explained that Viacom18, the film's co-producer, had assured them that they owned all the necessary rights, including the music rights.
 T-Series claimed they were being unnecessarily drawn into a dispute that should have been between Deol and Viacom 18.

 After considerable pressure and a campaign led by Deol, Shankar–Ehsaan–Loy, and other artists, T-Series eventually relinquished their hold on the music rights.
 The soundtrack was eventually released through other companies—Crecendo released the physical copies, while Unisys handled the digital release.
 The music became available just five days before the film's theatrical release.